 - Strain water kefir grains from water and set aside for another batch following steps 1-2.

 - Combine fermented water kefir with 1 cup of organic grape juice.
-Pour this mixture into two flip-top bottles and let sit on the counter for 24 hours.
+Pour this mixture into two swing-top bottles and let sit on the counter for 24 hours.
 After 24 hours, pop the tops on the bottles to release the pressure.
-At this point, you can begin drinking your water kefir.
+At this point, you can begin drinking your water kefir if you want, or you can choose to let it sit for another day to continue to ferment.
 Store it in the refrigerator and pop the tops every 1-2 days to release pressure.
 If you’d like your water kefir to be fizzier, let it ferment on the counter for another 24 hours before refrigerating.

 - If you’re starting with dehydrated water kefir grains, follow the instructions to hydrate them before making your first batch of water kefir.